LilianBoulard/activities/README.md

 ## 🚀 Usage

-An online demo is available here: http://app.boulard.fr:8000/
+An online demo will soon be available !

 ## 🔎 About